Lemoncode/react-typescript-samples/hooks/08_ColorPickerRefactor/Readme.md

-- We will start our refactor by componentizing this piece of code, let's append to the _colorPicker.tsx_ the following component (another approach could be to create a new file, that's a tetchty decisition, on one hand it makes sense to keep in the same file the slider since is quite related to the picker, on the other segregating in diferent files is another valid approach).
+- We will start our refactor by componentizing this piece of code, let's append to the _colorPicker.tsx_ the following component (another approach could be to create a new file, that's a tetchy decision, on one hand it makes sense to keep in the same file the slider since is quite related to the picker, on the other segregating in different files is another valid approach).

 _./src/components/colorPicker.tsx_